-- CWF Application support form (available on this website on January 20) - Requires signatures from parent, youth delegate and program coordinator.
+- CWF Application support form - Requires signatures from parent/legal guardian, youth delegate and program coordinator

-- CWF: A Call to Action pay-it-forward agreement (available on this website on January 20) - Requires signatures from youth delegate and parent/legal guardian.
+- CWF: A Call to Action pay-it-forward agreement - Requires signatures from youth delegate and parent/legal guardian

 Check with your county 4-H program coordinator to find out if your county has other requirements for participation.